A survey and analysis of TLS interception mechanisms and motivations: Stakeholder incentives

-Furthermore, since the access by a third party to the plaintext content of TLS communications is normally considered an attack on the protocol, at least one TLS endpoint needs to collude with the third party.
-That is, without the collaboration of a TLS endpoint (therefore of the end-user, its client or the server), these use cases are prohibited.
+We now perform an incentive analysis from the viewpoint of the main stakeholders.
+Since the access by a third party to the plaintext content of TLS communications is normally considered an attack on the protocol, at least one TLS endpoint needs to collude with the third party to allow it to happen.
+That is, without the collaboration of a TLS endpoint (therefore of the end user, its client or the server), these use cases are prohibited.
 We explore below the various incentives of multiple stakeholders for this collaboration, and list these incentives with respect to the 19 use cases in Table~\ref{tab:stakes}.
 We consider the stakeholders' incentives while evaluating proposals in §\ref{sec:evaluation}.

 \subhead{Examples of incentives} These use cases are associated with different stakeholders with various degrees of interest.
-For instance, the end-user is unrelated by data retention compliance requirements faced by the server operator, and could even be adverse to their ISP inserting tracking headers.
+For instance, the end user is unrelated to data retention compliance requirements faced by the server operator, and could even be adverse to their ISP inserting tracking headers (see~\cite{verizon-supercookie}).
 Likewise, the server entities are unlikely interested in how companies prevent data leakages from their network.
-However, several parties may have an interest to detect malware downloads: the end-user or enterprise network administrators in the first place for security reasons; the ISP could also gain business advantages by proposing a ``more secure'' Internet access to its users; finally, the server operators could choose to be compliant with solutions that assert their traffic is benign to enhance their public image.
+However, several parties may have an interest to detect malware downloads: the end user or enterprise network administrators in the first place for security reasons; the client vendor is usually interested in user safety (see e.g., Google Safe Browsing~\cite{safe-browsing}); the ISP could also gain business advantages by proposing a ``more secure'' Internet access to its users; finally, the server operators could choose to be compliant with solutions that assert their traffic is benign to enhance their public image.

-\subhead{Stakeholders} For the sake of our analysis, we consider five main stakeholders: the end-user (EU), client vendor/author (CV, e.g., browser vendor), end-user organization (EUO), ISP, CDN, and content provider (CP).
+\subhead{Stakeholders} For the sake of our analysis, we consider five main stakeholders: the end user (EU), client vendor/author (CV, e.g., browser vendor), end-user organization (EUO), ISP, CDN, and content provider (CP).
 However, note that the EUO may also outsource security operations on their traffic to cloud-based companies (see~\cite{embark}).
 In this case, the organization may want to enable the cloud-based solution to inspect TLS traffic, yet may be reluctant to fully trust the provider not to take advantage of the unencrypted data.
 This situation sparks a separate problem in which the EUO is split into two entities.

 \subhead{Categories of incentives} We identify four categories of stakeholder incentives and requirements for access to plaintext traffic: legal, security and/or privacy, performance, and economic/business.
 For each use case for access to plaintext traffic in the presence of TLS and for each stakeholder, we list in Table~\ref{tab:stakes} the corresponding incentives/requirements.
 A stakeholder may not always represent entities that share the same incentives.
 For instance, the author of a piece of malware acting as a TLS client may not willingly support functions that would defeat its intended purposes, the way browser vendors would.
 Similarly, the corresponding attacker-controlled server will not support features that would, e.g., facilitate intrusion detection in the victim's network.